jay86cn/techui-vue3-lite/README.md

 #### Specific tasks that can be done

-- UI design drawings
+- UI design
 - Planning and design of products and projects
 - Visualization project development
 - GEO project development (echarts+geojson+online map)
 - Rust development of WASM modules
 - Any type of business system
-- Mobile development
+- APP development
 - Documentation compilation